ChenyangShi/ChenyangShi.github.io/_pages/cv.md

 Education
 ======
-* Visiting Student in Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences, Shenzhen, Guangdong, 01/2019-06/2019
+* Visiting Student in Shenzhen Institutes of Advanced Technology, Chinese Academy of Sciences(SICA), 01/2019-06/2019

 * B.S. in Southwest Jiaotong University, Chengdu, Sichuan, 2019 (expected)
   * Major in Computer Science and Technology.
 09/2016 - Now